atcollab/at/docs/p/howto/multiprocessing.rst

 Some PyAT functions are based on the standard Python :obj:`multiprocessing` package.

-* Always available, for all platforms, with the default installation,
+* Always available, on all platforms, with the default installation,
-* Must be explicitly called, either by calling :py:func:`.patpass` instead of :py:func:`.lattice_pass` for tracking, or by specifying a ``use_mp`` ``bool`` keyword argument in some functions.
+* Must be explicitly called, either by calling :py:func:`.patpass` instead of :py:func:`.lattice_pass` for tracking, or by specifying a ``use_mp`` boolean keyword argument in some functions (see :py:func:`.get_acceptance` for example).
-* :py:class:`.Collective` element classes are not allowed in :py:func:`.patpass`.
+* :py:class:`.Collective` element classes are not allowed.

 `OpenMP <https://www.openmp.org>`_
 ----------------------------------